mg747/mega-boutique/README.md

 ### Known Bugs

 -   No known bug at the time I tested the site/app.
 I will continue to debug and check to ensure that the site is working efficiently.
 Although w3c markup validator shows syntax error message because of jinja URL links used in code.

+### Known Issues

+- The About us link, Contact link, Faqs link, and Wishlist is not active and rendering yet because I didn't have enough time to finish it as I'm overdue to submit the project.
+I intend to further commit to this project and  fix these issues and to also add other cool functionalities for a better user experience as soon as I gain access back to my workspace.

 ## Deployment